atoffano/entity-norm/README.md

 The `utils/mods` folder stores slightly modified versions of Lightweight and BioSyn scripts. \
 The modified BioSyn scripts allows certain informations to pass through the pipeline unhindered and do not change the way the code works.
-However part of lightweight method's code (Mainly the context, coherence and mention-entity prior components of the code) are unavailable. \
+However part of lightweight method's code (Mainly the context, coherence and mention-entity prior components) are not publicly available. \
 As such I had to code those morsels following the paper's specifications.
 Divergence arising between the author's results and those of this implementation most likely come from this part of the code.

 The `utils/old` folder stores prototypes of the current working scripts. \
-While useless to most users, some functions could find some uses in very specific tasks (ex: converting a standardized dataset back to a ncbi-disease or Bacteria Biotope format).
+While useless to most users, some functions could be useful in niche cases (ex: converting a standardized dataset back to a ncbi-disease or Bacteria Biotope format).

 ## References
 [1] Chen, L., Varoquaux, G., & Suchanek, F. (2021).
 A Lightweight Neural Model for Biomedical Entity Linking.
 In The Thirty-Fifth AAAI Conference on Artificial Intelligence.